d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ## [**Defining the Loss Function**]

-Next, we will look at the loss function used for style transfer.
-The loss function includes the content loss, style loss, and total variation loss.
+Now we will describe the loss function for style transfer.
+The loss function consists of the content loss, style loss, and total variation loss.

 ### Content Loss

-Similar to the loss function used in linear regression, content loss uses a square error function to measure the difference in content features between the composite image and content image.
-The two inputs of the square error function are both content layer outputs obtained from the `extract_features` function.
+Similar to the loss function in linear regression, the content loss measures the difference in content features between the synthesized image and the content image via the squared loss function.
+The two inputs of the squared loss function are both outputs of the content layer computed by the `extract_features` function.

 ```{.python .input}
 def content_loss(Y_hat, Y):